o3de/sig-platform/testing-guidance/Test-Plan-ARM64-Linux.md

 - Documentation is available for building cross-platform or natively on ARM64
 - ARM64 build is free of errors for both DLY_UNITY_BUILD ON and OFF
 - ARM64 builds on platform and/or cross-platform
-- Unit tests pass consistently
+- Unit tests related to non-render context server and game systems pass consistently

 ### **4.0 Risks:**